bacalhau-project/bacalhau/docs/getting-started/installation.md

 ```

 The job id above is shown in its full form.
-For conveniency, we can use the its shortened version consisting of the first part, in this case is `3b39baee`.
+For convenience, we can use the its shortened version consisting of the first part, in this case is `3b39baee`.
 We will store that in an environment variable so that we can reuse it later on.

 The job has now been sumbitted to the public network who is going to process it as described in the [Job Lifecycle page](../about-bacalhau/architecture#job-lifecycle).
 To check the current job's state we can use the `list` verb below.
 A `Published/Completed` state indicates the job has completed successfully and the results are stored in the IPFS location under the `PUBLISHED` column.
-For a comprehnisve list of flags you can pass to the list command check out [the related CLI Reference page](../all-flags#list).
+For a comprehensive list of flags you can pass to the list command check out [the related CLI Reference page](../all-flags#list).

 ```
 ❯ export JOB_ID=3b39baee # make sure to use the right job id from the docker run command